POSTS BY CATEGORY

 I’ve realized recently, though, that it’s not about how many pages you have or haven’t read.
 The truth of things is that the world has an infinite number of pages, and perhaps the point is to realize how small a dent you’ve made in the story.
 The more pages you read, the more pages you find that you’ll never get to; instead of making more and more sense, the world seems wild and unknowable in all the best and most frightening ways.

 In the search for understanding, my old self might have once given up in the face of the infinite, but now I’ve grown to see it as a freedom- a freedom from deadlines and goals, a permission to just be.
-To listen to the songs of wind and mountains, to share tea and laughter with women whose language I don’t understand, to watch the sun disappear red and radiant over a river in the far-flung places of the world.
+To listen to the songs of wind and mountains, to share tea and laughter with women whose language I don’t understand, to watch the sun disappear glowing and radiant over rivers in the far-flung places of the world.
 You can step slowly through these experiences and savor them, or race along the trail at an ever increasing speed, drinking it all in as if there is no tomorrow.
 But tomorrow, you will rise and if you listen- find there are a thousand more mountains, a thousand more cups of tea, and a thousand more things to learn.
 And then tomorrow comes again.